AcadIMAT

 How Did You Prepare for the IMAT?

-Nowadays there are many unnecessary books and courses out there for the IMAT, but if my experience has anything particular to say it’d be that you can have a great result even without IMAT-specific preparation with a strong high school level scientific background.
+Nowadays, there are many unnecessary books and courses out there for the IMAT, but if my experience has anything particular to say, it’d be that you can have a great result even without IMAT-specific preparation if you have a strong high school level scientific background.

 Why Study in Rome?

-Rome is the heart of Italy being located exactly in the middle.
-Being the capital is well connected to every part of Italy allowing students to easily hop around from city to city.
-It is one of the most ancient and touristic cities in the world, making it beautiful and historic.
-It is incredibly metropolitan and packed giving students 1000s of activities and events to take part in, however this does come at the cost of Rome being quite chaotic and over crowded especially during tourist season.
+Rome is the heart of Italy, as well as the capital, being it located exactly in the middle.
+It is well connected to every part of Italy allowing students to easily hop around from city to city.
+It is one of the most ancient and touristy cities in the world, making it beautiful and fascinatingly historic.
+Furthermore, Rome is incredibly metropolitan and packed, giving students thousands of activities and events to take part in.
+However, this does come at the cost of this city being quite chaotic (with buses catching on fire being a normal event), busy and over crowded, especially during tourist season.

 Is Medicine in Italy the Right Choice?